 Soldering the LED could be challenging as you need to keep some distance (0.1") between the LED base and the top surface of the PCB.
 Use a thin cardboard as mentioned in the instructions to do it.
 The PCB doesn't show the terminals of the LED but the instructions do.
 The cathode (shorter lead) of the LED is closer to the J1 on the PCB, thus install and solder in that fashion.

 AssemblyAfter you solder the 24-gauge wires, make sure the total length of your assembled kit matches with that of the original Mini Maglite LED.
 The length needs to match the original length so as to properly close the focus control and lens cap.
 Make sure to use the spacer so the inductor doesn't get damaged while you adjust the focus.

 Make sure everything is properly aligned and that you drill an optimum hole so that the LED doesn't slide against the body of the Mini Maglite (otherwise it gets caught to the surface and might twist the 24-gauge wire leads).
 Don't rush in assembling the Mini Maglite – take your sweet time doing it.

 It was fun building – even though I had to do it twice.
 My first attempt with SMT soldering did not go well but after some practice it came together.
 This will surely be a useful flashlight – I think it will provide you with a constant current drive, giving you a constant light output independent of the battery voltage.
 And, you won't need to carry that extra set of batteries as your Mini Maglite's life expectancy just increased!

 How would you hack your own flashlight?
 Tell us on our community forum.

-Jack Arcade earned his master's degree in Mechanical Engineering from Santa Clara University and works as a Product Marketing Engineer at Jameco Electronics.
+Jack Arcade earned his master's degree in Mechanical Engineering from Santa Clara University.
 He specializes in the design and control of robots.
 Jack's interests include traveling, camping, trekking, river rafting, bungee jumping and mountain climbing.